Regency romance

 On the Threshold (1900), by Edmund Leighton, a painting set in the Regency era.

-Regency romances are a subgenre of romance novels set during the period of the British Regency (1811–1820) or early 19th century.
+Regency romances are a subgenre of romance novels set during the period of the British Regency (1811–1820) or the early 19th century.
 Rather than simply being versions of contemporary romance stories transported to a historical setting, Regency romances are a distinct genre with their plot and stylistic conventions.
 These derive not so much from the 19th-century contemporary works of Jane Austen, but rather from Georgette Heyer, who wrote over two dozen novels set in the Regency starting in 1935 until she died in 1974, and from the fiction genre known as the Novel of Manners.
 In particular, the more traditional Regencies feature a great deal of intelligent, fast-paced dialogue between the protagonists and very little explicit sex or discussion of sex.

 Subgenres

 Many readers and writers of Regency romance make a distinction between "Traditional Regency Romance" and "Regency Historical".
 Many authors have started by writing Traditionals and subsequently written Historicals, including Mary Balogh, Jo Beverley, Loretta Chase, and Mary Jo Putney.